What is Beach Watch?

 Beach Watch at Fort Ross & Salt Point State Parks

-Beach Watch has three monthly surveys on our local shores, and seeks to establish one new survey:
+Beach Watch has four monthly surveys on our local shores:

-- Within Fort Ross State Historic Park: Fort Ross Cove to Kolmer Gulch;
+- Within Fort Ross State Historic Park: Sandy Cove and Fort Ross Cove to Kolmer Gulch;

 - In Timber Cove, on private property;

 - Within Salt Point State Park, Fisk Mill Cove to Grace Rock.